Pittsburgh's Bike Culture Must Be Preserved Amid Transportation Issues

 Entering the Strip District, an area known for fresh produce, ethnic foods and bootleg sports gear, an impatient suburban driver honks and passes too close.
 I think to myself how I can’t wait for him to be replaced by a robot car that, after a year driving on Pittsburgh’s streets, has yet to honk at me or pass too close.
 But then I’m reminded of the job loss that this automation will bring and how much AVs are being touted as the panacea that will solve all of our transportation needs.
 If they end up disrupting our transit system as many predict, it’s unclear how all of these cars will be able to fit into the confines of our dense downtown.

-Now pedaling through Downtown Pittsburgh, I enter the three-year-old Penn Avenue protected bike lanes, a controversial project when they went in but now an integral part of the city’s transportation landscape.
+Now pedaling through downtown Pittsburgh, I enter the 3-year-old Penn Avenue protected bike lanes, a controversial project when they went in but now an integral part of the city’s transportation landscape.

 To me, these lanes are a reminder of how much our cities have the power to ensure affordable housing, safe transportation and living wages as well as pushing back against those who believe that climate change is a hoax.
 To others, they may represent this “New Pittsburgh.”
 As we wrestle with these contradictions, we need to remember that as Pittsburgh grows, that growth needs to be shared with everyone.